NJ TRANSIT READIES FOR THE UPCOMING WINTER STORM

 - Management staff for all three lines will be coordinating with local municipalities to discuss snow removal in the light rail’s downtown ‘street running’ territory.

-- Access Link anticipates offering regular weekday service, but modifications may be made if severe weather conditions warrant.
+- Access Link anticipates offering regular service, but modifications may be made if severe weather conditions warrant.
 Customers should continue to monitor the weather as modifications or delays may occur.

 Stations and Terminals